 Before enabling the Trusted Endpoints policy on your applications, you'll need to deploy the Duo device certificate to your managed devices.
 This guide walks you through using LANDESK (also known as Ivanti Management Suite, powered by LANDESK) to distribute a certificate enrollment package to your managed devices.

-The new LANDESK Management Suite integration is created in the "Off" state.
+The new LANDESK Management Suite integration is created in the "Disabled" state.
 You'll turn it on when you're ready to apply your Duo trusted endpoints policy.

 Keep the Admin Panel open in your browser to complete the next step of creating a LANDESK distribution package.

 In the Duo Admin Panel browser window, view the "LANDESK Management Suite" management tools integration.
 In the "Download the Deployment Files" section of the page (step 1.1), choose one of the certificate lifetime options: